Firewall

-How does the Firewall work?
+How does the firewall work?

 Firewalls are used in corporate and personal networks.
 They are a necessary component of network security.
 Most operating systems have a basic built-in Firewall, but using third-party applications provides better protection (for example, they are used for antivirus applications).